faassen/katas/stacklang.md

 16
 ```

-The definitions are not stored in the stack: use a hash table (JS `Map`) for
+The definitions are not stored in the stack: use a hash table (JS `Map` or
-them.
+object) for them.

 ## Operations as stack values